 Jim Owens, Ph.D.

-Jim Owens is the Dean of the School of Communication Arts at Asbury; Chair of the Media, Journalism & Digital Storytelling Department; and a Professor of Media Communication.
-He loves working with students, creating innovative opportunities that enhance his students' education and enjoys the adrenaline rush of live television production.
+Jim Owens is the Dean of the School of Communication Arts at Asbury; Chair of the Media & Journalism Department; and a Professor of Media Communication.
+He loves working with students, creating innovative opportunities that enhance his students’ education and enjoys the adrenaline rush of live television production.
 He has worked and taught in the television, film, and video industry for over 30 years.
-Jim has taught television production in universities and colleges in ten countries.
+Jim has taught television production in universities and colleges in eleven countries.

-Jim, winner of a regional Emmy Award (2015) and multiple Telly Awards, was appointed by the Governor of Kentucky to serve on the Kentucky Film Commission beginning in 2016 for a four year term.
+Jim, winner of a regional Emmy Award (2015) and multiple Telly Awards, was appointed by the Governor of Kentucky to serve on the Kentucky Film Commission beginning in 2016 for a four year term, and serves on the executive board of the Kentucky Film Association.
 He has worked on local, regional, and national productions including projects for ESPN, ABC, Turner Sports, Sports Illustrated television, Canadian Broadcasting (CBC), NBC, and CBS.
 Broadcasts that he has worked on include Monday Night Football, NCAA basketball and 26 years of Indianapolis 500 coverage.
 His love of travel has allowed him to work on international television productions that have included fifteen Olympic Games and taken him to over thirty countries…trips that usually include Asbury students.

 Owens began his media career in photojournalism.
 As a freelance photojournalist for newspapers, magazines and the Associated Press; he photographed major news and sports events.
-His assignments ranged from shooting an Evil Knieval motorcycle jump to traveling with President Reagan on the campaign trail.
+His assignments ranged from shooting an Evil Knieval motorcycle jump to traveling with Presidents Ford, Carter and Reagan on the campaign trail.

-• Owens is currently co-producing a one hour television pilot show with Dean Batali (writer of over 15 television series) and Professor Jim Shores.
-The pilot's actors include Doug Jones (the Silver Surfer in Fantastic Four: Return of the Silver Surfer, Arrow, The Flash and over 100 other film roles) and Nancy Stafford (actor in ER, Babylon 5, Matlock, Quantam Leap and more).
-(2016)
+- Owens recently co-produced a television movie with Dean Batali (writer of over 15 television series) and Professor Jim Shores.
+The film’s actors include Doug Jones (Star Trek, the Silver Surfer in Fantastic Four: Return of the Silver Surfer, Arrow, The Flash and over 100 other film roles) and Nancy Stafford (actor in ER, Babylon 5, Matlock, Quantam Leap and more).
+(2017)

-• Serves as the Academic Director of the Broadcast Training Program, a legacy project of the International Olympic Committee's broadcast division, Olympic Broadcasting Services.
-The program has trained over 10,000 students to work as entry-level professional broadcasters at the last 9 Olympics.
+- Serves as the Academic Director of the Broadcast Training Program, a legacy project of the International Olympic Committee’s broadcast division, Olympic Broadcasting Services.
+The program has trained over 10,000 students to work in paid entry-level professional broadcasters at the last 9 Olympics.
 (2000-present)

 He has had over thirty articles published in television-related magazines in the United States and Europe and is the author of the following books:

-Television Sports Production, Focal Press, 2015 (Has been published in Spanish and Russian)
+- Television Sports Production, Focal Press, 2015 (Has been published in English, Spanish and Russian)